Helping adults and teens break free from trauma, anxiety, OCD, and chronic stress—so they can finally feel like themselves again.

 My goal isn’t just to help you get through the day.
 It’s to help your body feel safer, your mind feel clearer, and your life feel less centered around managing symptoms — so you can reconnect with what actually matters to you.

-In my spare time, you can usually find me spending time with my family, getting outside when I can, or relaxing with our dog.
+In my spare time, you can usually find me spending time with my family, getting outside when I can, or walking our very active German shepherd, Ghost.

 If you're ready for therapy that is thoughtful, personalized, and focused on lasting healing, I'd be honored to support you.